-As emphasized at the beginning of the section, the previous estimates do not necessarily capture a structural demand elasticity, since the supply-shifting shock may also affect bonds' expected future payoffs-and this, in turn, is reflected in current prices.
-This is consistent with our finding that price responses are stronger for longer-term bonds, whose prices are more sensitive to changes in future payoffs (Appendix Table B5).
-Additionally, we find that credit default swap spreads decline with the instrumented FIR (Appendix Table B6), further supporting the idea that expected bond payoffs may respond to the supply shock.
-While these results are suggestive, they underscore the need for a model to disentangle the different forces affecting prices-a task we take up in the next section.
+As emphasized earlier, the estimates above may not reflect a the "true" slope of the demand, since the supply-shifting shocks could also affect expected future payoffs-and this, in turn, is reflected in current prices.
+This aligns with our finding that price responses are stronger for longer-term bonds, whose prices are more sensitive to future payoffs (Appendix Table B5).
+We also find that CDS spreads decline with the instrumented FIR (Appendix Table B6), reinforcing the idea that expected payoffs may adjust.
+While these patterns are suggestive, they highlight the need for a model to disentangle the different forces behind price changes-a task we take up in the next section.

-Nonetheless, we can still map these estimates to a reduced-form demand elasticity for active investors, assuming that bond expected payoffs remain fixed.
-Based on our FIR definition, the inverse elasticity in Equation (16) can be written as $\hat{\eta}^i \equiv (-) \frac{\Delta \log(q_t^i)}{FIR{c,t}}$, which corresponds to the β coefficient in Equation (20).
-Our estimates thus imply an inverse price elasticity of demand for active investors of approximately -0.30 (corresponding to a yield semi-elasticity of about 5.5 basis points).

-Our reduced-form estimates are higher in magnitude than those for sovereign bonds in advanced economies (Jiang, Lustig, Van Nieuwerburgh, and Xiaolan, 2021; Krishnamurthy and Vissing-Jorgensen, 2012; Greenwood et al., 2015; Mian et al., 2022), highlighting the relatively inelastic nature of EM bond markets.
-The estimates are similar to those for corporate bonds in advanced economies (Bretscher et al., 2022), which typically carry higher risk.
-These findings are consistent with our result that price responses to the instrumented FIR are larger for countries with higher default risk.
-Within EM government debt, our estimates imply a more elastic demand than Fang et al. (2025), which is expected given our focus on large and liquid EM bonds.18
+Still, we can map these estimates to a reduced-form elasticity, under the assumption that bond expected payoffs remain fixed.
+Based on our FIR definition, the inverse elasticity in Equation (15) can be written as $\hat{\eta}^i \equiv (-) \frac{\Delta \log(q_t^i)}{FIR{c,t}}$, which corresponds to the β coefficient in Equation (18).
+Our estimates imply an inverse price elasticity of demand for active investors of approximately -0.30 (corresponding to a yield semi-elasticity of about 5.5 basis points).
+Our estimates are larger than those for sovereign bonds in advanced economies (Jiang, Lustig, Van Nieuwerburgh, and Xiaolan, 2021; Krishnamurthy and Vissing-Jorgensen, 2012; Greenwood et al., 2015; Mian et al., 2022), underscoring the relatively inelastic nature of EM bond markets.
+They are comparable to estimates for corporate bonds in advanced economies (Bretscher, Schmid, Sen, and Sharma, 2022), which carry similar risk.
+This is consistent with our finding that price responses to the instrumented FIR are larger in countries with higher default risk.
+Within EM government debt, our estimates imply a more elastic demand than Fang et al. (2025), which is expected given our focus on large and liquid EM bonds.16